-Who owns your car?
 Some people own their car.
 Some people don't, rather the bank or finance company owns it and these persons just make the payments.
 If the car is owned by the bank or finance company and it's totaled, the bank probably has a lien, so they get paid first, and you get paid your equity second.
-If you owe more on your car than it's worth, then you have no equity, rather you are underwater with it.
+If you owe more on your car than it's worth, then you have a problem.
+You have no equity, rather you are underwater with it.
 If you total an underwater car, it could be that you lose the car plus you owe your bank the difference between what you can get the insurance company to pay and what you owe.
 Harsh but true.

 Questions such as: why is the insurance company giving me the run around?
 Why is insurance information so difficult to understand?
 Questions about what is this insurance limits of liability?
 Are you wondering who pays the medical bills.
 Should you give a recorded statement?
 What to do if the car accident is a hit and run or caused by a drunk driver?
 Will the insurance company pay me?

 Insurance companies pay money to injured persons if you present them with an organized and convincing claim for your losses.
 Look for all available policies which may apply.
 The other driver's liability insurance, one of your insurance policies, or the insurance of other responsible parties.

 Depending on the facts and the insurance policy in question, insurance may protect the policy owner, drivers with permission, passengers, family members, pedestrians, victims, and others.
 Many policies contain some or all of the following coverage.
 Read your policy and discover the insurance policy of the other driver to see what coverage you have:

 - Medical payments – for accident related medical and treatment bills.